CZ-NIC/mininterface/docs/index.md

 | mininterface[gui] | 70 MB | GPL | images, combobox, calendar |
 | mininterface[ui] | 90 MB | GPL | full installation |
 | mininterface[all] | 90 MB | GPL | full installation, same as `ui`, reserved for future use (big dependencies, optional interfaces) |

+Apart from the minimal bundle (which lacks CLI and dataclass support), they have the same functionality, differring only in the user experience.

+!!! tip
+  For automated testing (e.g., in CI environments), the `mininterface[basic]` bundle is sufficient.

 ## MacOS GUI